 HeliosAOT Overview

-HeliosAOT is a Python-based CLI ahead-of-time compiler that transforms LiteRT (formerly TensorFlow Lite) flatbuffers into highly optimized, standalone C modules tailored specifically for Ambiq’s ultra low-power System-on-Chips (SoCs).
+HeliosAOT is an ahead-of-time compiler that transforms trained models (e.g., LiteRT flatbuffers) into highly optimized, standalone C modules tailored specifically for Ambiq’s ultra low-power System-on-Chips (SoCs).
 By shifting neural network inference code generation to build time, HeliosAOT delivers compact, efficient, and readable C output with zero runtime overhead.

 Core Workflow